 The Facebook “like” is a tortured metaphor, but at a minimum, a like means that someone is at least mildly interested in something—your firm, in this case.
 And that’s the problem: it just isn’t true.
 People aren’t interested in a law firm.
 At best, they are interested in a particular lawyer, but normal people are about as interested in a law firm as they are interested in a proctology clinic, and for similar reasons.

-Only two categories of people are likely to like your law firm’s Facebook page: (1) friends and family who already support you in everything you do (i.e., your mom); and (2) complete strangers, who are probably spammers or extremely bored teenagers.
+Only two categories of people are likely to like your law firm’s social media and Facebook page: (1) friends and family who already support you in everything you do (i.e., your mom); and (2) complete strangers, who are probably spammers or extremely bored teenagers.
 Neither benefits you in any meaningful way, because you are already connected to your friends and family on Facebook.
 Spammers and extremely bored teenagers are unlikely to become clients unless the bored teenagers decide to e-harass the spammers—but then you are a witness through your law firm Facebook page, so you can’t represent either one.

 There is a third category: clients.
 Clients liking your Facebook page doesn’t benefit you, either.
 If you need Facebook to stay in touch with your clients and former clients, you’re doing it wrong.

 When it comes to marketing, the only thing lawyers really have to market with is themselves.
 You can “brand” yourself (if you absolutely must call it that) by being a good lawyer, and by getting out and doing things with people (networking).
 A law firm Facebook page won’t help with that.